rohanisme/Git-Documentation/README.md

 >This creates a new subdirectory named .git that contains all your necessary repository files — a Git repository skeleton.
 >At this point, nothing in your project is tracked yet.
 Running git init in an existing repository is safe.
 >It will not overwrite things that are already there.
 The primary reason for rerunning git init is to pick up newly added templates.

+##### git origin
+>origin is the default alias to the URL of your remote repository.
+    When you clone a repository, for example from GitHub:
+		=>origin is the alias for the URL from which you cloned the repository.
+Note that you can change this alias.
+		=>There is one master branch in the remote repository (aliased by origin).
+There is also another master branch created locally.

 ##### git branch